 Building a barrel sauna from scratch will require about 10x as much time and effort than buying a kit.
 However, the ‘sweat equity’ you get from doing the work might be worth it, and you’ll save some money.

 You should plan on two days to build the walls, prepare the staves, and make sure the location is solid.
 Depending on your arsenal and location, sourcing tools and materials could also require several more days.
 We recommend tool lending libraries and community wood shops if available.

 - Tape Measure

-- 1/2″ Bead and Coving Bits for Router ($50-75 x2) .
-Note: Freud makes them at Home Depot.
+- 1/2″ Bead and Coving Bits for Router.
+Note: Freud has them on Amazon.
 You want the bit with the bearing on end of the shaft.
 Avoid the coving bit for plunge routing.

 - Table Saw

 You May Also Need